postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

 ## Creating WebSocket requests

-You can create a WebSocket request from the left sidebar in the Postman Desktop App.
+You can create a WebSocket request from the left sidebar in Postman.

 1. Click  __New__ &gt; __WebSocket Request__ to open a new tab.
 (You can also select ⌘+N or Ctrl+N.)
   [![New Screen](https://assets.postman.com/postman-docs/new-request-websocket.jpg)](https://assets.postman.com/postman-docs/new-request-websocket.jpg)